 In addition to federal grants, the state of Illinois offers the following grant opportunities for residents:

-- Higher Education License Plate (HELP) Program – Must be attending a college for which the special collegiate license plates are available; Funds are contingent on number of license plates sold
+- Higher Education License Plate (HELP) Program: Must be attending a college for which the special collegiate license plates are available; Funds are contingent on a number of license plates sold

 Scholarships are the other type of ideal financial aid.
 Many scholarships are offered based on academic merit, but they may also be awarded based on geographic location, chosen field of study, unique traits or hobbies, and so on.